-Pocket gophers (henceforth, "gophers") used in this study were Botta's pocket gophers live-trapped in California and transported to the NWRC, Fort Collins, CO.
+Pocket gophers (henceforth, gophers) used in this study were Botta's pocket gophers (Thomomys bottae) live-trapped in California and transported to NWRC, Fort Collins, Colorado.
 Gophers were kept in individual numbered shoebox cages in a climate-controlled animal room.
-The lights were always off unless staff had to do tasks in the room, during which times the lights were manually turned on, but at only 25% normal intensity.
-The temperature was maintained at 70°F with ambient humidity (~10-30%).
-They were fed a maintenance diet of rodent chow pellets and carrot chunks and received water ad libitum.
-They were provided with bedding, a den tube, and material to chew on (wood chunks).
-There was a 2-week quarantine period before the study began.
-Gophers were randomly assigned to treatment and control groups with three gophers per group.
+The lights were always off unless staff had to do tasks in the room during which times the lights were manually turned on, but at only 25% normal intensity.
+The temperature was maintained at 70 0 F with ambient humidity (~10-30%).
+They were fed a maintenance diet of rodent chow pellets, carrot chunks, and received water ad libitum.
+They were provided with bedding and a den tube, and material to chew on (wood chunks).
+There was a two week quarantine period before the study began.
+Gophers were randomly assigned to treatment and control groups with 3 gophers per group.
 Each group contained at least one male or one female.
-The group size was kept small so that we could test more materials.
-However, for one treatment group (ProTec-T) we used five gophers because the study sponsor wanted a good test of their product.
 The weight, sex, cage number, and treatment of each gopher were recorded before the initiation of a trial.
 Gophers continued to receive the maintenance diet throughout the trial.
-On day one of the trial, one piece of carrot (each about 10-15 g) was added to each cage after it had been dipped in the repellent test material and weighed.
-Solutions of repellent test materials were prepared at the specified concentration by adding the chemical to mineral oil (the solvent used).
+On day 1 of the trial, one piece of carrot (each about 10-15 g) was added to each cage after it had been dipped in the repellent test material and weighed.
+Solutions of repellent test materials were made of the specified concentration by adding the chemical to mineral oil (the solvent used).
 Control gophers were maintained on the maintenance diet only throughout the trials.
 Prior to dipping, a piece of colored toothpick was stuck through the center of each treated carrot piece so that the remaining treated pieces could be identified from any remaining untreated pieces.
-One day later, any remaining treated carrot pieces were taken from the cage and their weight recorded before being returned to the cage for another full day.
-At the end of the 2-day exposure period, any remaining treated carrot pieces were removed, weighed, and disposed of.
+One day later, any remaining treated carrot pieces were taken from the cage and the weight recorded before returning it to the cage for another full day.
+At the end of the 2-day exposure period the final weight of any remaining treated carrot pieces were removed, weighed, and disposed of.
 The concentration of repellent solutions was increased in each subsequent trial (Table 1).
 We also tried a few combinations of repellent materials (Table 1).

-We conducted a final trial using gophers that had not been used before, but had shown a propensity to chew on the wood blocks.
-Wood blocks were soaked in a candidate repellent solution for 24 hours.
-Then each block was weighed before being placed into one of the gopher cages.
-As before, there were three gophers per treatment group.
-Three gophers were in a control group, which received a wood block that had been soaked only in mineral oil.
+We conducted a final trial using gophers that had not been used before, but had a propensity to chew on the wood blocks.
+Wood blocks were soaked in a repellent solution for 24 hours.
+Then each block was weighed before being placed in one of the gopher cages.
+As before, before, there were 3 gophers per treatment group.
+Three gophers were in a control group which received a wood block that had been soaked only in the mineral oil.
 Three days later, the wood blocks were removed and weighed so that the total amount removed (in grams) by gopher chewing could be determined.
 Gophers were examined daily and notes on their condition were recorded.
 The Attending Veterinarian or an Animal Care staff was contacted if any gopher appeared to be in more than momentary pain or distress.
-All surviving gophers were euthanized at the end of the study.
+All surviving gophers were euthanized and incinerated at the end of the study.

-T-tests and ANOVA tests were used on some of the data sets to determine if a significant difference existed in consumption of treated carrots versus control carrots, and between treated and untreated wood blocks.
+T-tests and ANOVA tests were used on some of the data sets to determine if a significant difference existed in consumption of treated carrots versus control carrots and between treated and untreated wood blocks.